Published on 1ST SEP 2024

 02. Main Track Controller

 The Arduino Mega alone cannot supply the minimum 12V required for DCC operation, so the Motor Shield provides an independent power path to the track.
 The Motor Shield's A port connects to the main running track and its B port is reserved for the programming track.
 Currently a single track handles both roles via jumpers.
-The Ethernet Shield adds network connectivity over a standard RJ45 port using the W5500 chip, enabling TCP/IP communication with the rest of the Docker-based software system.
+The Ethernet Shield provides TCP/IP connectivity, allowing the software system to send DCC commands over the network to the Arduino, which then translates them into the appropriate signals on the track.

 03. Train Detection: RP2350 & Reed Switches